 Recruiting Policies for Employers and their Representatives

-Employers will not improperly influence or try to influence any job acceptances by students.
-For example, an employer may not pressure a student to accept their offer within a time period of less than three weeks.
+Employers may not improperly influence job acceptances by students with unrealistic expectations.
+For example, an employer should not inform a student to accept their offer within a time period that is less than three weeks since their on-campus interview.
+Our recruiting season occurs over a one-month period where we host as many companies as possible.
+Most students will have interviews that span at least a 3-week period, hence we prefer that they are not pressured to accept any position before they interview with all companies that accept them.
 We prefer that employers give students time to interview with other companies that come on campus during the fall semester.
 An employer may not encourage any student to revoke another offer in lieu of their offer.
 We encourage employers to communicate decisions to candidates within agreed-upon time frame.

 We ask that employment professionals provide accurate information on their organization and employment opportunities.
 If conditions change after an offer has been made and accepted, but the employing organization must revoke its commitment, we ask that the employing organization pursue a course of action for the affected candidate that is fair and equitable.

 Employers or their representatives will not expect or seek special treatment that would influence the recruitment process as a result of support, or the level of support, to the educational institution or career services office in the form of contributed services, gifts, or other financial support.